Everyone is invited to get involved with the next phase of design for Campbelltown’s exciting new Billabong Parklands project at Apex Park, Bradbury.

 We are now refining the design and need your input to ensure that this is a place that meets your needs as a recreational and cultural open space.

-Come along to our family fun event, 12pm to 3pm Saturday 14 September at Apex Park, Bradbury and talk to Council staff about the project.
-We want to discuss your ideas for the park and other features such as artworks, accessibility and amenities to be included in the final design.
-There'll be a variety of water play activities including water walkers, paddle boats and a sausage sizzle.
+We hosted a family fun event, on Saturday 14 September at Apex Park, Bradbury to help residents talk to Council staff about the project.
+Thank you for sharing your ideas about the park to be included in the final design.
+It was great to see families enjoying the water play activities including water walkers, paddle boats and our sausage sizzle.

 Have your say